 Profit Sharing Plans

-Avoid discrimination testing with a Safe Harbor 401(k) *See Below
+- Avoid discrimination testing with Safe Harbor 401(k) * See Below

 401(k) plans require annual testing known as ADP and ACP.
 These tests are performed to determine if highly compensated employees and owners are contributing too much in comparison to other employees.
 This testing can put a cap on deferral amounts for the highly compensated employees.
 401(k) Safe Harbor Plans give the highly compensated employees and owners the opportunity to contribute the maximum salary deferral limit, despite what the other employees contribute.